ksator/python-training-for-network-engineers/flask/readme.md

     }
 ]

-# this is what to do wit an http call using get method to /todo/api/v1.0/tasks
+# this is what to do with an http call using get method to /todo/api/v1.0/tasks
 @app.route('/todo/api/v1.0/tasks', methods=['GET'])
 def get_tasks():
     return jsonify({'tasks': tasks})

-# this is what to do wit an http call using get method to /todo/api/v1.0/tasks/xxx
+# this is what to do with an http call using get method to /todo/api/v1.0/tasks/xxx
 @app.route('/todo/api/v1.0/tasks/<int:task_id>', methods=['GET'])
 def get_task(task_id):
     task = [task for task in tasks if task['id'] == task_id]